chabok-io/ChabokKit/README.md

 ### Installation

-Add the latest `ChabokKit` version to your project's Podfile.
+Add the latest `ChabokSDK` version to your project's Podfile.

 ```
 target 'YourProject' do
   use_frameworks!

-  pod 'ChabokKit', '~> 0.9.0'
+  pod 'ChabokSDK', '~> 1.0.3'

 end
 ```